EvanBoyle/OneDir/README.md

   Watchdog client for file monitoring, fetching, and pushing.

+  main.py: User login and registration.
+This needs to be run through command prompt or terminal because of the way password prompts work.

   filemonitor.py: watches creation, deletion, and modification of files, and logs the file path, file size, and type of event to a JSON file.

+  synchronization.py: Gets list of server files, compares it to client files, pulls files from server, and pushes files to server.

   watchdogTest.py: script to create, modify, delete, and move files in local directory for testing.
 Each change is delayed by 2 seconds for testing purposes.